A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

-where $s,L$ are positive integers.
-The random number is represented by $u_n$, which is a number with $L$ consecutive bit sequence of recurrence \ref{lfsr_form}; with successive $u_n$s spaced $s$ bits apart \cite{Tausworthe}.
+which is a number with $L$ consecutive bit sequence of Recurrence \ref{lfsr_form}; with successive $u_n$s spaced $s$ bits apart \cite{Tausworthe}.
+Here $s$ and $L$ are positive integers.
 This PRNG can have a maximal period $\rho = 2^k -1$, if and only if, the characteristic polynomial

 is primitive over $\mathbb{F}(2)$ and $s$ is relatively prime to $2^k-1$.
 Then the generated sequence is called \emph{maximal-length linearly recurring sequence modulo $2$}.
+A popular example of this type of PRNG is \verb|random| of GNU C Library, which returns numbers between $0$ to $2147483647$ having period $ \rho \approx 16\times(2^{31}-1)$

 Initially LFSR-based Tausworthe generators used primitive trinomials \cite{Tausworthe,Tootill_1973}.
 In \cite{Tootill:1971:RUP:321650.321655}, it is shown that, any Tausworthe generator that uses primitive trinomials of form